dns2utf8/lasttest/README.md

 ```

 ## Adapt deploy
-Edit this line in the Makefile:
+Edit this line in the Makefile to set your target host:

 ```Makefile
 TARGET_HOST="huge.cluster.machine.edu"
 ```

-and replace the `mathhsr` with your host.

 # Contribute